ministryofjustice/hmpps-connect-dps-components/README.md

 {% endblock %}
 ```

+## CSP

+The package updates the content-security-middleware to include references to the fe-components API.
+This package should be run after Helmet to prevent this being overwritten.

 ## Metadata

 An optional parameter `includeMeta: true` can be passed into the `get` method.
-Setting this will result in a `feComponentsMeta` beind added to res.locals containing data the components have collected to render.
+Setting this will result in a `feComponentsMeta` beind added to `res.locals` containing data the components have collected to render.
 This includes:

 - activeCaseLoad (the active caseload of the user)
 - caseLoads (all caseloads the user has access to)